SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Introduction

-\textbf{Locality.} To identify the other fundamental property we will demand of a symmetry group, we turn back to CNNs for inspiration.
-A CNN model not only respects the underlying translation symmetry, but does so in a \emph{local} way, in the sense that each filter has limited spatial extent.
-This inductive bias, as well, corresponds to an underlying property of image data.
-Images represent objects, which consist of building blocks that are spatially localized, and local filters do a good job of extracting such local information. \footnote{Localized combinations of building blocks form building blocks at a higher level, and stacked layers of CNNs make use of this underlying structure.}

-While locality and symmetry are distinct properties, they are often coupled, and this coupling often hints at something fundamental about the processes generating the data.
-In physics, space and time translation symmetries and spacetime locality are intimately coupled, and this locality-symmetry is a fundamental property of quantum field theories describing the standard model.\cite{weinberg1997quantumfieldtheorydid}\footnote{While translation symmetries are broken in curved spacetimes, their infinitesimal versions continue to play a significant role.}
+\textbf{Locality.} To identify the other fundamental property we will demand of a symmetry group action, we turn back to CNNs for inspiration.
+A~CNN model not only respects the underlying translation symmetry but does so in a \emph{local} way, in~the sense that each filter has a limited spatial extent.
+This inductive bias, as~well, corresponds to an underlying property of image data.
+As~mentioned above, images contain representations of \emph{objects}, which themselves have locality along the symmetry directions, and~local filters do a good job of extracting such local information.
+While locality and symmetry are distinct properties, they are often coupled, and~this coupling often hints at something fundamental about the processes generating the data.
+In~physics, space and time translation symmetries and spacetime locality are intimately coupled, and~this locality-symmetry is a fundamental property of quantum field theories describing the standard model of particle physics \citep{weinberg1997quantumfieldtheorydid}.

-We choose to enforce a generalized notion of \emph{locality} as the second fundamental property that the symmetry group should satisfy—the symmetry directions should be coupled to the locality directions in data.
-But what should this mean?
+We choose to enforce a generalized notion of locality as the second fundamental property that the symmetry group should satisfy.
+The symmetry directions should be coupled to the locality directions in data.
+To~make this proposal concrete, consider the action of a single local CNN filter.
+If~we apply the same filter to an image and its slightly translated versions, we obtain various scalar representations of the image.
+These scalars will be strongly \emph{dependent} random variables that contain similar information when the amount of translation is small, but, with larger translations, the~dependence and similarity~decrease.

-When a single, local CNN filter is applied to an image, we get a single, local scalar—a random variable that represents a small patch of the image.
-If we apply the same filter after translating the image slightly, we get a different random variable.
-If the information in images is indeed spatially local, these two random variables should be similar to each other in a strong sense.
-In particular, they should be strongly \emph{dependent} random variables with similar distributions.
-Furthermore, as we perform further translations before applying the filter, the similarity with the original random variable should decrease.

-With this motivation, we require that a general, unknown group of symmetries should satisfy a similar locality property.
-Suppose we are given a scalar map that is local along the unknown symmetry direction (as a CNN filter is local in the direction of pixel translations), giving us a single number for each sample.
-If we first apply a small symmetry transformation\footnote{A Lie group element will be called small if it is near the identity element.} to the sample and then get this scalar representation, we should end up with a scalar that is strongly similar to the original scalar as a random variable.
-However, as we repeat the procedure with larger symmetries, the similarity should go down.